 What Doesn’t Work

 The local server is being abandoned.
 Notion’s README explicitly warns: “We may sunset this local MCP server repository in the future.
 Issues and pull requests are not actively monitored.”
-This isn’t subtle deprecation — it’s a clear signal.
+With 128 open issues and zero active triage, this isn’t subtle deprecation — it’s a clear signal.
 If you build workflows on the local server, plan for migration.

-JSON serialization bugs break operations.
-A reported bug shows that MCP framework serialization passes JSON object parameters as strings, causing Zod validation failures.
-This means notion-update-page, notion-move-pages, and notion-create-pages can fail silently in certain clients (Claude Code’s Cowork mode specifically).
-The bug is in the client-server interaction layer, making it hard for either side to fix independently.
+JSON serialization bugs (partially fixed).
+A reported bug showed that MCP framework serialization passes JSON object parameters as strings, causing Zod validation failures.
+This affected notion-update-page, notion-move-pages, and notion-create-pages in certain clients (Claude Code’s Cowork mode specifically).
+The v2.2.1 release added handling for double-serialized parameters, which should mitigate most cases — though the underlying client-server interaction issue remains.

 Page connection is manual and tedious.
 Creating a Notion integration doesn’t give it access to your workspace.
 You must manually go into each page or database, click “…” → “Connections,” and add your integration.
 For large workspaces with hundreds of pages, this is impractical.
 The hosted OAuth server inherits your workspace permissions, which is better, but the local server requires this manual step.